loathers/ChIT/docs/README.md

 - chit.gear.favorites: Vertical bar (|) separated list of equipment that you have set as a personal favorite.
   - You can change this all you should need to via the gear picker, so you shouldn't edit this one manually.
   - Empty by default
+- chit.gear.favorites.weirdFam: The same as chit.gear.favorites, but for mad hatrack and fancypants scarecrow specifically.
+  - You can likewise change this all you should need to via the gear picker.
+  - Empty by default
 - chit.gear.layout: The layout to use for the gear picker.
   - Options include: